-There are three property tax programs that target homeowners: The Property Tax Assistance Program (PTAP), the Disabled American Veterans Program (DAV), and the Extended Property Tax Assistance Program (EPTAP).
+There are two major property tax programs that target homeowners: The Property Tax Assistance Program (PTAP) and the Montana Disabled Veteran Property Tax Relief Program (MDV).

 The Elderly Homeowner/Renter credit provides a tax credit based on property taxes.
 However, it is administered through the income tax so it is classified as an income tax expenditure.